It’s that time of year again! Time to for The Annual Clann Bhríde Imbolc Exchange!

-Here’s how it will work: Anyone who wishes to participate, will e-mail their “real name” and snail mail address to Mac de Bride (specific details below).
+Here’s how it works: Anyone who wishes to participate, will e-mail their “real name” and snail mail address to Mac de Bride (specific details below).
 Mac will then carry out a mostly random draw (adjusting for shipping preferences, again details below) and will e-mail participants with details of their gift recipient.

 Participants then make a cross or brat.
 If you can ship it in time for your participant to receive it for Imbolc Eve (January 31st) then please feel free to do so.
-If your gift would not arrive in time, please keep it and put it outside for Brighid’s blessing as She passes on Imbolc Eve.
+If your gift would not arrive in time, please keep it and put it outside for Brighid’s blessing as she passes on Imbolc Eve.
 All gifts should be shipped no later than February 15th.

 Brats might be a little less well known, so here’s some information about them:

 A brat symbolizes Brighid’s mantle and is basically any piece of clothing or fabric that is left outside overnight on Imbolc Eve (the night of January 31-February1) for Brighid to bless as She visits each family.

 There are many different ways to carry out the tradition of leaving a brat out for blessing.
 There are numerous regional variations on the theme.
 For example, people who lived on the coast would often leave out the coats worn by the men involved in seafaring.
 In other places, the brat was simply a handkerchief or just a piece of cloth, pieces of which would be cut or torn off and used throughout the year to foster healing (especially for headaches), ease the pain of childbirth, protect the cattle, etc. In some areas, the brat had to be a specific color or had to be put in a particular place (a bush or just outside the door, f’ex) or had to be brought inside before sunrise, etc. (Sean ODuinn’s book, The Rites of Brigid: Goddess and Saint, is the best source we’ve found for Irish Imbolc traditions.)